BenjaminJH/File-Comparison/README.md

 # PROGRESS LISTING

-Currently provides a cli which handles some of the following:
+This project currently provides a cli which handles some of the following:

 - File path comparison between two directories
 - Exact file name occurrence count comparing two directories